-1. Automate your data entry.
+1. Automate your data entry

 Typing in details from your supplier invoices.
 Rifling around to find a receipt from a business trip a couple of months back.
 These used to be every day activities in business, but they absolutely do not have to be now.

 Automated data entry means using a simple app or forwarding your invoices by email.
 Machine learning means that after the first item from a supplier has been correctly coded, the data can be pushed straight to your accounting system.
-A couple of years ago, the cost of doing this might have been prohibitive for smaller organisations.
+A few years ago, the cost of doing this might have been prohibitive for smaller organisations.
 Now it’s realistic for businesses of all sizes.

 Going paper free is a lovely side effect!

 2. Move to Direct Debits

 If you have a loyal customer base or members who pay monthly, setting up Direct Debit arrangements is simpler than it seems.

 How do we know this?
 We’ve done it ourselves.
 We couldn’t have continued to grow without an easy to use Direct Debit system.
 You don’t even need to charge regular or fixed fees.